mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 6 Bezzine Off-world hallucinogen; rumored to stimulate psychic powers.
 600

 Preserved Food Supplies: Canned food can be found in the prison kitchen, and keeps for an indefinite period.
-Roll 1d6 for the ‘flavour’.
+Roll 1d6 for the ‘flavor’.
 Each unit of preserved food supplies is enough food for one person for one week.

-RollRoll FlavourFlavour
+RollRoll FlavorFlavor
 1 I can’t believe it’s not pork
 2 Soy
 3 Another sort of soy